Rlbarham/disaster_response_pipelines/README.md

 Running the application is simple.

-To run the ETL pipelines and ML pipelines, use process_data.py and train_classifier.py respectively.
+To run the ETL pipelines and ML pipelines, use the following commands from the root directory.

+python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+python models/train_classifier.py notebooks/DisasterResponse.db models/model.pkl

 To run the live application, run 'python run.py' in the relevant directory.
 Once the application has loaded on a local server, visit the relevant URL (by default http://0.0.0.0:3001/)